noefp/easy_gdb/README.md

 ### Set up easy GDB using the template example and Docker

-Using the Docker container we can install easy GDB at `/var/www/html/` (src in the Docker container).
+Using the Docker container we can install easy GDB at `/var/www/html/` (`src/` in the Docker container).
 Open the easy_GDB Docker container terminal using `docker-compose`, `docker exec` or Docker desktop application.

     docker-compose exec easy_gdb /bin/bash